-Welcome to Queen Anne Community Council, a Seattle advocacy group that serves anyone who works, lives, or goes to school on Queen Anne, including Lower Queen Anne and the northern slope.
-This site contains information about the council, including our board members, committees, meetings, & more.
+Welcome to Queen Anne Community Council, a Seattle advocacy group that serves anyone who works, lives, or goes to school on Queen Anne, Seattle, including Lower Queen Anne and the northern slope.
+Get involved here or subscribe to attend meetings and learn more about our board members, committees, & more.
 The council is governed by a board of trustees, who are elected by members at an annual meeting.

 Annual Meeting and Election: